Secure Events

 Not every label available in the Sysdig Platform is compatible with the set of labels used to define the scope of a security event in the Event Feed.

-Practically, this means that in order to correctly determine if a set of events is visible for a certain Sysdig Secure team, the team scope must not use any label outside the following list.
+Therefore, to correctly determine if a set of events is visible for a certain Sysdig Secure team, the team scope must not use any label outside the following list.

 Permitted Labels